chayansurana3/chayansurana3/README.md

 ## 🔥 Featured Projects
 1. [FITIFY - Fitness Tracker](https://github.com/chayansurana3/FITIFY-Fitness-Tracker) - FITIFY is a fitness tracking website built using HTML, CSS, Javascript, Node.js, Express.
 It provides various features for calculating, tracking and managing your fitness-related information.
 It is designed to help you in your fitness journey by providing powerful tools to track your progress.
 2. [Multi Step Form - React](https://github.com/chayansurana3/P10-Multi-Step-Form) - It is a React.js based multi level form template that can be used to make different kind of forms for different use cases.
+3. [Employee Management System](https://github.com/chayansurana3/Employee-Analytics.git) - It is a comprehensive web application built using ReactJS and NodeJS.
+This application empowers users to efficiently manage company employee data with a user-friendly interface, offering seamless CRUD functionality for employee records, data visualization through charts, and informative cards for individual employee data display.

  ## 📚 My Coding Profile
 - LeetCode: [chayansurana3](https://leetcode.com/chayansurana3/)